How To Have Workman's Comp Care Go Right

 Our first approach to treating your workplace injury will be with nonsurgical options such as splinting, physical therapy, pain medication and steroid injections.
 When these treatment options aren’t effective then Dr. Loredo may recommend surgery.
 We offer advanced, minimally invasive surgical treatments that lessen post-surgical side effects and recovery time.

 If you are dealing with a workers’ comp injury it’s important that you get a proper medical evaluation as soon as possible.
-Call Loredo Hand Care Institute at (972) 939-4974 to schedule an evaluation.
+If you are in the Grapevine or Dallas area, call Loredo Hand Care Institute at (972) 939-4974 to schedule an evaluation.